 I am looking forward to an enjoyable retirement and I am trying to get there as soon as possible (not get old faster, but to be on the homestead without working a “city job” sooner).
 There is so much that can be done and so much I want to do on the homestead, and it can be done at a nice steady pace.
 Retirement is meant to be a time where you do what you enjoy doing, and that is what I fully intend to do, Lord willing and the creek don’t rise.

 YES.
-I not only believe what I am saying, I am living it day in and day out.
-Everyday we are looking for ways to take more and more control of our lives.
-We are moving forward toward our goal of being off-grid, being self-sufficient and to live a sustainable lifestyle so we are better prepared to deal with whatever the future holds.
+I not only believe what I am saying, but I am also living it day in and day out.
+Every day we are looking for ways to take more and more control of our lives.
+We are moving forward toward our goal of being off-grid, being self-sufficient, and to live a sustainable lifestyle so we are better prepared to deal with whatever the future holds.

 There may well be other pointed questions that you get asked.
 Yes, you will find that you have to explain over and over, what is, to you, a very obvious decision.
 Most of all you need to be sure in your own mind that you are going to homestead because you know it is the right choice, be that homesteading in the middle of nowhere or if you are an urban homesteader.
 Our society has managed to create a way of life that finds people trading their time (working a job) so that they can purchase all the things that in previous generations the family provided for themselves.
 For us, it is time to move forward and go back to being self-sufficient.